kneshi/sshield/README.md

 # SSHield

-⚠️ WARNING: Configuration contains random data for testing purposes only.
-SSH configuration depends on various factors including the specific use case, network environment, and organizational policies, so, use this script with care. ⚠️
+⚠️ **WARNING**: Configuration contains random data for testing purposes only.
+SSH configuration depends on various factors including the specific use case, network environment, and organizational policies, so use this script with care. ⚠️

-SSHield is a script that helps you secure your SSH server by generating a configuration based on your preferences.
+SSHield is a Bash script that helps you secure your SSH server by generating a configuration based on your preferences and best practices.

+## Features

+- Interactive configuration generation
+- Support for multiple configuration templates
+- Validation of user input
+- Automatic backup of existing SSH configuration
+- Option to set correct ownership and permissions on the SSH config file
+- Comparison between current and generated configurations

 ## Sources